-Stretching across Europe to Mongolia, the original Turk’s Cap, Lilium martagon inhabits a broader range than any other Lily.
-This variety’s tapered, luminous towers feature up to fifty waxy pendant flowers composed of strongly recurving pristine white petals.
+Distributed across Europe to Mongolia, the original Turk’s Cap, Lilium martagon inhabits a broader range than any other Lily.
+This variety’s tapered, gleaming towers feature up to fifty waxy pendant flowers composed of strongly recurving pristine white petals.
 Anchored by whorled, lustrous deep green foliage, the heavily scented blooms look absolutely sublime when planted amid Stipa gigantea.

 Size: 3' 0" – 4' 0" high x 10" – 15" wide.